Why You Should Give Rory's Story Cubes® a TryOctober 31, 2017

 There are different ways to play Rory’s Story Cubes.

+Family games like Rory’s Story Cubes are a perfect change up.
 Find a storytelling mode that works best for you.
 Here are three ways the game is recommended to be played.

 - Roll and Play: Each player rolls the nine dice and is faced with the challenge of making up a story using all nine icons facing up.
 Each player takes a turn.
 The length of a round depends on how many players are playing.